View More Images

 Map image

-The itinerary for the Michinoku Coastal Wayfarer is ground-only, beginning in Hachinohe and ending in Kesennuma.
-Prior to the tour, Walk Japan provides detailed instructions for travelling to your accommodation in Hachinohe from Tokyo's Narita (NRT) and Haneda (HND) Airports.
+The itinerary for the Michinoku Coastal Wayfarer is ground-only, beginning in Hon-Hachinohe and ending in Kesennuma.
+Prior to the tour, Walk Japan provides detailed instructions for travelling to your accommodation in Hon-Hachinohe from Tokyo's Narita (NRT) and Haneda (HND) Airports.

-At the end of the tour, please note that the travel time by train to both airports can take up to five and a half hours.
+At the end of the tour, please note that the travel time by train to both airports can take up to 5.5 hours.

 Day 1 Hachinohe

 Hachinohe, a compact seafaring city, marks the northerly start point of the Michinoku Shiokaze Coastal Trail.
-Tour accommodation is in the city centre adjacent to Hachinohe’s nightlife district, where a good evening meal can be enjoyed in one of the many restaurants found here.
+Tour accommodation is in Hon-Hachinohe, which is a short local train journey from Hachinohe Station which is on the JR shinkansen line.
+A good evening meal can be enjoyed in one of the many restaurants found here.

 Meals: N/A.